-This was an interesting print.
-It was helpful not only for testing and calibration, but also because it shows the difference in print quality when using different layer heights.
+These layer height comparison prints were very interesting.
+Doing this was helpful not only for testing and calibration but also because it shows the difference in print quality when using different layer heights.
 The one printed at .34mm has visible layers and misses tiny details like the frog’s nostrils.
 The one printed at .05mm looks and feels smooth and shows even the tiniest of details.

 Of course, there’s a trade-off between quality and print speed.
-The print times were as follows:
+The print times for the layer height comparison were as follows:

 0.34mm layer height: 28 min

 The model for the Treefrog Comparison Plate can be found here: http://www.thingiverse.com/thing:80870 (model credit: Dr. Konrad Walus)

 The model for the Treefrog can be found here: http://www.thingiverse.com/thing:18479 (model credit: MorenaP)

 Check out my post on slicing software HERE…